 Scandinavian Weather in October

-Precipitation varies across the region in October, and you could experience a cool and wet day anytime in the month, but in all the countries rain is on a decline from summertime highs.
 During October, the days start to dramatically shorten across Scandinavia; at the beginning of the month in Stockholm, for example, you'll experience nearly 12 hours of daylight; by the end of the month, the sun will be up a bit less than nine hours.
-Also note that Daylight Saving Time ends on the last Sunday of October, just as it does in the United States.
+Also, note that Daylight Saving Time ends on the last Sunday of October.

 What to Pack